aditya67-gonella/ACTIVECOVIDTRACKER/README.md

 # ACTIVECOVIDTRACKER

+##this project is done by team of 3 people from sastra deemed to be university.##

 ACTIVE COVID TRACKER is an IoT based wrist band which is proposed to track the patients whether there is a possibility of reappearing corona to the cured patients or for the people who were released from several days of quarantined by monitoring their body temperature, the oxygen level in blood & pulse rate through the internet itself.

 WORKING: